tinganho/mantis/docs/View.md

     this.$root.on('click', '.element2', function() {...});
   }
 ```
 Sub view elements shouldn't be binded.
-The corresponding sub view should bind the DOM.
+You should call the sub view's `bindDOM()` method.
 ```javascript
   bindDOM : function() {
     this.$root.on('click', '.element1', function() {...});